Workshop

 Workshop Creators:

-Design Informatics: Frances Liddell • Billy Dixon • Chris Elsden
+Institute for Design Informatics: Frances Liddell • Billy Dixon • Chris Elsden

 Workshop Overview